phoenix-chronobiology/phoenix-chronobiology.github.io/docs/snippets/chronobiology-glossary.md

 : (source: Dorlands)

 <span id="cosinor-analysis">cosinor analysis</span>
-: [statistics]
+: [statistics] Least squares approximation of a time series using a cosine function of known period.
-: Least squares approximation of a time series using a cosine function of known period : The following equation is a single-component model of circadian rhythms and is typical of cosinor analysis.
+: The following equation is a single-component model of circadian rhythms and is typical of cosinor analysis.

     \(Y(t) = M + A\cdot\left(\frac{2\pi\mathnormal{t}}{\tau} + \phi\right) + e(t)\)